 Gordon Ramsay needs little introduction.
 14 Michelin stars (used to be 16), straight-talking judge on Hell’s Kitchen, MasterChef, MasterChef Junior, and one of television’s most recognisable celebrity chef with a specific reputation.

-So finally.
-Bread Street Kitchen by Gordon Ramsay has arrived at The Shoppes at Marina Bay Sands, amidst much anticipation.
+Bread Street Kitchen by Gordon Ramsay at The Shoppes at Marina Bay Sands, opened to much anticipation and continues to be quite popular with both foreign and local diners.

 The Singapore BSK is helmed by Executive Chef Sabrina Stillhart, who previously worked with him at London’s BSK and the one Michelin starred Savoy Grill.